 Dry Soil Elimination

-It can’t be overstated how necessary vacuuming is to extending the life of a carpet.
-It also enhances the overall appearance and will improve indoor air quality provided that the proper filtration is used.
+Vacuuming is necessary to extending the life of a carpet.
+It also enhances the overall appearance and improves indoor air quality; providing the use of proper filtration.

 This is probably the primary element for successful cleaning.
-This method involves separating the soil from the fiber so that it can be simply removed.
+This involves separating the soil from the fiber so it can simply be removed.

 This is the elimination of the cleaning solution and also the suspended soils which should leave the fiber fresh, clean and residue free.
 The rinsing procedure can take place before the fiber has a chance to dry as in hot water extraction or the soils can be absorbed into pads used for boonet or spin pad cleaning.
 The soils can also be extracted following drying as in dry powders or shampoo, which must be vacuumed after they dry.